 For each course the sensitivity of each grade level cutoff was calculated to establish the grade rate for succeeders.
 Concurrently, the specificity of each grade level cutoff was calculated and then subtracted from 1, to establish the grade rate for non-succeeders.
 The resulting values of sensitivity and (1 - specificity) are often plotted as single points in a receiver operating characteristic (ROC) graph (Figure 1A).
 In the present application, they are plotted as a pair of points associated with each course to illustrate the magnitude of the difference the corresponding grade cutoff makes in distinguishing succeeders from non-succeeders (Figure 1B).
 In ROC analysis, the difference between sensitivity and (1 - specificity) is known as Youden's index, a well-established measure used to determine optimal cutoff levels.
 The bigger the Youden index, the lower the misclassification rate and the better the diagnostic power of the test.
-In the analysis, the difference is associated with the gateway power of the course grade cutoff.
-The bigger the difference, the lower the misclassification rate and the greater the gateway power of the course grade threshold (Power, 2011).
+In the analysis, the difference is associated with the greater the gateway power of the course grade threshold (Power, 2011).